charles-havener/complex-fractals/README.md

 ## Todo List
 - Add additional fractals (3rd and 4th powers)?
 - Have .animate() create an .mp4 or .gif rather than a series of images.
+- Real time color map previews with adjustable phase inputs.
+- Real time viewer of fractals to explore and find inputs to use for final renders.

 <br>